KTH-EXPECA/oai5g/docs/5g-sa-docker-tutorial.md

 We use 3 servers, Forlong as the core network provider, Finarfin as gnodeb and Fingolfin as nrUE.

-Assume we have reserved a worker node with 3 free baremetal interfaces: `ens5f0`, `eno12399np0`, and `eno12409np1`.
-We choose interface `ens5f0` for the core network, `eno12399np0` for gNodeB's SDR, and `eno12409np1` for nrue's SDR.
- The following services must be run respectively:

 ## A. Core Network

 The core network will use `192.168.70.128/26` subnet and interface `enx00e04c681994` on Forlong.
 Create the network with the name `oai-5gcn-net`: